The Every Breath Counts Coalition

 Spotlight

-Global achievement of the child survival Sustainable Development Goal (SDG) of 25 child deaths for every 1,000 babies born is within reach by 2030 if under-vaccinated populations of children can be reached with the most lifesaving vaccines.
+Global achievement of the child survival Sustainable Development Goal (SDG) of 25 child deaths for every 1,000 babies born is within reach by 2030 if under-vaccinated populations of children can be protected with the most lifesaving vaccines.
 A new report, “The Lifesaving Power of Pneumonia and Diarrhea Vaccines for Children,” shows how full coverage of just three vaccines – PCV, rotavirus, and Hib – can prevent hundreds of thousands of child deaths and bring the world much closer to ending preventable child deaths.
+A new report from Every Breath Counts in support of the Child Survival Action movement.

 High Stakes Conversations!

-Did you miss the first High Stakes Conversations on the lifesaving role of medical oxygen during respiratory pandemics, held on 30 April from 11:00 to noon Eastern US time?
+Did you miss the first two High Stakes Conversations on the lifesaving role of medical oxygen during respiratory pandemics (April) and for SDG achievement (June).
 Fear not!
-You can watch the conversation here and read the summary here.
+You can watch the first conversation here and read the summary here, and the second here and here.

 Hot Off the Press